themisir/themisir.com/content/posts/design-patterns-with-examples-facory-pattern.md

 ---

 This article did become longer than I expected, so I'm going to leave it here and I'll write about other patterns on upcoming articles.
-Thanks [@javinpaul](https://twitter.com/javinpaul/status/1536002894394056705) for the inspration to create this article (and hopefully upcoming articles as well).
+Thanks [@javinpaul](https://twitter.com/javinpaul/status/1536002894394056705) for the inspiration to create this article (and hopefully upcoming articles as well).
 And thanks YOU for reading this far :)